microsoftgraph/microsoft-graph-docs/content/get-started/v2-auth/php.md

 ## Configure the project

 Start a new project using composer.
-To create a new PHP project using the Laravel framework, type the following command:
+To create a new PHP project using the Laravel framework, use the following command:

 ```bash
 composer create-project --prefer-dist laravel/laravel getstarted
 ```

-This creates a **getstarted** folder that we can use for this project.
+This creates a **getstarted** folder that you can use for this project.

+> Note: You can also use the [Starter project](https://github.com/microsoftgraph/php-connect-rest-sample/tree/master/starter-project) that takes care of the project configuration so you can focus on the coding sections of this walkthrough.

 ## Authenticate the user and get an access token
-We'll use an OAuth library to simplify the authentication process.
-[The PHP League](http://thephpleague.com/) provides an [OAuth client library](https://github.com/thephpleague/oauth2-client) that we can use in this project.
+Use an OAuth library to simplify the authentication process.
+[The PHP League](http://thephpleague.com/) provides an [OAuth client library](https://github.com/thephpleague/oauth2-client) that you can use in this project.

 ### Add the dependency to composer